Video by Jeremiah P. Mensah

 Lack Of Accountability

-Accountability produces godly order and discipline.
-But witchcraft hates being exposed and thrives on secrecy and rebellion.
+Accountability promotes godly order and discipline.
+But witchcraft hates exposure and thrives on secrecy and rebellion.

 6. Suppression of Spiritual Gifts